General Permitting Program

 Great Salt Lake (GSL) Permitting

-- Technology-based effluent limits (which includes, but is not limited to, secondary treatment standards for municipal wastewater treatment plants and/or categorical effluent limits prescribed for a given industry)
+- Technology-based effluent limits (which includes, but is not limited to, secondary treatment standards and categorical effluent limits prescribed for a given industry)

 Currently, permitted discharges, whether directly to the lake or indirectly through the main rivers, fall into four major classifications: